snowch-notes/data-architecture/README.md

  - Can hot/cold data be accessed differently?
 E.g.
     - hot in rdbms for lower latency retrieval
     - cold in object storage

+## Extensibility

+ - What environments do you typically have?
+E.g. dev, test, stage, prod

 # Project requirements